 Rocky Mountain CPR and First Aid offers American Heart Association ACLS, CPR, AED and First Aid classes for the Healthcare Provider and for the Lay Rescuer, along with ACLS, BLS Instructor and Heartsaver Instructor classes.

 Click on a category name to see the list of available courses.

 Advanced Cardiovascular Life Support "ACLS" is an advanced, Instructor-led classroom course that highlights the importance of team dynamics and communication, systems of care and immediate post-cardiac arrest care.
 It also covers airway management and related pharmacology.
 In this course, skills are taught in large, group sessions and small, group learning and testing stations where case-based scenarios are presented.
 An ACLS Provider Manual is required to take this course.

-This is a Red Cross Class - The primary purpose of the American Red Cross Wilderness and Remote First Aid course is to provide individuals a foundation of first aid principles and skills to be able to respond to emergencies and give care in areas that do not have immediate emergency medical services (EMS) response, such as wilderness and remote environments, including urban disasters, such as earthquakes and hurricanes.
+The American Red Cross Wilderness and Remote First Aid course provides an extensive foundation of first aid principles and skills to confidently respond to emergencies and offer immediate first aid care in remote areas where emergency medical services response will be delayed.
+These environments include wilderness and remote environments as well as urban disasters, earthquakes and hurricanes.